ldalessa/markable/documentation.md

 * `reference_type` - what function `value` returns: in most cases it is `const value_type&`,
 * `storage_type` - type of the value that is used for storage: in most of the cases it is same as `value_type`.

-## Empty-value policies
+## Marked-value policies

-What type is being stored and how the empty value is encoded is controlled by _empty-value policy_.
+What type is being stored and how the marked value is encoded is controlled by _marked-value policy_.
 You can either define your own, or use one of the policies provided with this library:

 ### mark_int